GeyserMC/Geyser/CONTRIBUTING.md

-Thank for for considering a contribution!
+Thank you for considering a contribution!
 Generally, Geyser welcomes PRs from everyone.
 There are some guidelines about what features should go where:

 *Pull requests that may not get accepted:* Niche features that apply to a specific group, for example integration with a specific plugin.
 For now, please create a separate plugin if possible.